earthlab/earthlab.github.io/_posts/courses/earth-analytics/04-vector-data-gis-r/in-class/2017-02-15-spatial04-geographic-vs-projected-crs.md

 ### Understand UTM Coordinates

-Let's compare coordinates for one location, but saved in two different CRSs to better understand what this looks like.
+Let's compare coordinates for one location, but saved in two different `CRS`'s to better understand what this looks like.
 The coordinates for Boulder, Colorado in UTM are: